FunkyEgg/Sweeper.js/README.md

-# Sweep.js
+# SweepJS
-Sweep.js is a javascript package desigend to convert js to pure web code
+SweepJS is a javascript package desigend to convert js to pure web code